kshehadeh/ansie/README.md

 # Ansie

-A library used to render a simplified html-like declarative language to rich terminal text.
+A library used to render a simplified markdown+html like markup to rich terminal text.

 For example,